Eyelid surgery – blepharoplasty

 Indication

 With increasing age, the eyelids tend to sag and droop.
 Puffy eyes, drooping eyelids and bags under the eyes can occur from the age of thirty and make those affected look older.
-An eyelid correction (blepharoplasty) offers an effective solution to maintain a fresh look and improve the appearance.
+Eyelid surgery is a well-established procedure in plastic surgery and offers an effective solution to maintain a refreshed appearance and enhance the overall look.

 Upper eyelid blepharoplasty